huntyGwell/chess/notes.md

 I have finished phase 0 and part of phase one, I completed the programing midterm.
 I feel like I have learned a lot about java and softwear development! not passing the extra credit stuff... i am just starting over on the chess game file

-holy shrit ballz i am farther than before banI also really need to hurry and get through this part